expo/expo/docs/versions/v26.0.0/guides/errors.md

 For iOS, right now we don't expose a way for you to see native crash logs from your Expo app.
 This is because we don't build iOS native code on demand, which would be a requirement for uploading your debug symbols to Fabric (or a similar service).

 `*` There are a few circumstances where it's possible to crash native code by writing bad JS.
 Usually these are in areas where it would be performance-prohibitive to add native validation to your code, e.g. the part of the React Native bridge that converts JS objects into typed native values.
-If you encounter an explicable native crash, double check that your parameters are of the right type.
+If you encounter an inexplicable native crash, double check that your parameters are of the right type.